su-developer-society/su-developer-society.github.io/events/index.md

 Venue: [Victoria Hub](https://maps.app.goo.gl/BH77VmJLkfFG1Bjo9)

 **2025-08-25** - Student lead talk: What is a Turing machine?
-Willie Loftie-Eaton will explain what a turing machine is, and whether you should care :)
+Willie Loftie-Eaton will explain what a Turing machine is, and whether you should care :)
 Time: 19:00
 Venue: [Victoria Hub](https://maps.app.goo.gl/BH77VmJLkfFG1Bjo9) Boardroom